cran-task-views/ClinicalTrials/ClinicalTrials.md

     the functions can assist with planning two- and three-level cluster-randomized trials (CRTs) sensitive to multilevel moderation and mediation (2-1-1, 2-2-1, and 3-2-1).
+-   `r pkg("presize")` Bland (2009) recommended to base
+    study sizes on the width of the confidence interval rather the power of a statistical test.
+The goal of 'presize' is to provide functions for such precision based sample size calculations.
+For a given sample size, the functions will return the precision (width of the confidence interval), and vice versa.
 -   `r pkg("pwr", priority = "core")` has power analysis
     functions along the lines of Cohen (1988).
 -   `r pkg("qtlDesign", priority = "core")` provides tools